-Dying Eggs With Food Coloring
+Dyeing Eggs With Food Coloring

-Not only is food coloring an easy way to dye Easter eggs, but it’s relatively inexpensive (Dollar Tree sells boxes of food coloring) and you probably have everything you need at home already.
+Not only is food coloring an easy way to dye Easter eggs, but it’s relatively inexpensive (Dollar Tree sells boxes of food coloring) and you probably already have everything you need at home.
+Plus, since you know food coloring is edible, the dyed eggs are entirely safe to eat.

 Do I Need Vinegar To Dye Easter Eggs?